Is Sugar Bad For You?

 At the end of the day, the thing to remember is neither a diet based on a high level of sugar, or a high level of alternative sweeteners, is ideal.
 I have noticed that clients of ours may find it hard to acquire a taste for more whole natural foods we want them to eat more of when they are constantly sipping artificially sweetened flavored waters and diet pop.

 My personal vote?
-As a foodie, I consider alternative sweeteners fake foods that simply don’t taste good and instead prefer to have a bit of the real thing (ie/ sugar).
+As a foodie, I personally don’t enjoy the taste of alternative sweeteners and instead prefer to have a bit of the real thing (ie/ sugar).
 Make choices that reflect eating fully (healthfully AND soulfully).
 What do you really love?
 Keep some of these and make choices around that.
 For me, that means homemade baked cookies and muffins made with regular sugar and, of course, saving room for chocolate (after all, I am the chocoholic dietitian!).

-If you are struggling with how to manage cravings for sweet and savory foods, emotional eating or how to make healthy eating easier, don’t struggle alone.
-Reach out to our team of Calgary nutritionists for help and don’t forget to see if your employer health benefits cover the cost of a Registered Dietitian.
+If you are struggling with how to manage cravings for sweet and savory foods, emotional eating, or how to make healthy eating easier, don’t struggle alone.
+See one of our qualified Registered Dietitians on our team through our nutrition counselling services.
+Don’t forget to see if your employer health benefits cover the cost of a Registered Dietitian.

-Our Registered Dietitian team won’t expect you to be perfect but instead will meet you where you are at and help you custom build strategies you can live with for life.
-For more information on our nutrition counseling services available at our Calgary office or by phone or video conferencing visit: DIETITIAN NUTRITION COUNSELING
+Our experienced and compassionate Dietitian team will meet you where you are at and help you custom-build strategies you can live with for life.
+For more information on our nutrition counseling services available at our Calgary office or by phone or video, get started on your nutrition journey by clicking the button below.